itaypanda/SimpleToast/README.md

 **This means TailwindCSS is required! for this to work "out of the box"**

-Please note this may bug a bit on mobile

 ## :arrow_heading_down: Installation

 Simply include the [SimpleToast.js](./SimpleToast.js) or [SimpleToast.min.js](./SimpleToast.min.js).